jkobejs/django-docstringviewer/README.rst

 Docstirngviewer
 ================

-Docstringviewer is a Django app which displays docstrings or all python modules and objects inside them for project.
+Docstringviewer is a Django app which displays docstrings of all python modules and objects inside them for project.

 Detailed documentation is in the "docs" directory.